 If you love peanut butter, this is the birthday cake for you!
-Mini Peanut Butter Layer Cake is a 3 layer peanut butter cake with homemade peanut butter frosting.
+Mini Peanut Butter Cake is a 3 layer 4 inch peanut butter cake with homemade peanut butter frosting.
 Made in mini springform pans.

 Today is my birthday.
 Happy birthday to me! (cue the confetti and horns).

 However, it’s not just *any* birthday.
 It’s a milestone.
 It’s my big 3-0.
 Officially an adult (although I’ve been adulting quite hard the past few years).